tiago1405/Video2Emotion/README.md

 ### Custom Docker Command

-Can also add a command to `docker-compose.yml` to automatically run the pipeline with your variables.
+You can also add a command to `docker-compose.yml` to automatically run the pipeline with your variables when using `docker-compose up`.
 For example:
 ```yaml
 command: >
   --input_dir=/app/videos